hadyaan/quizlatte-app/README.md

 # QuizLatte - Flutter Quiz App with Admin Dashboard

-**QuizLatte** is a modern quiz application built with **Flutter** and **Firebase**.
-This app is designed for both **users** and **admins**, supporting dynamic quiz generation, role-based access, and an algorithmic question shuffle system.
+**QuizLatte** is an educational quiz mobile application built using Flutter and Firebase.
+The app allows users to participate in interactive quizzes, while administrators can manage categories, quizzes, and user data through a built-in admin dashboard.
+The system integrates authentication, question randomization, and real-time data management to create an engaging and fair learning experience.

 ---

-## 🚀 Features
+## Features

 ### 👤 User
-- 🔐 Login & Sign Up with Firebase Authentication
+-  Login & Sign Up with Firebase Authentication
-- 🧠 Play quizzes with a clean, responsive UI
+-  Play quizzes with a clean, responsive UI
-- 📝 Get instant feedback after submitting answers
+-  Get instant feedback after submitting answers
-- 🔄 Questions are shuffled using **Fisher-Yates Shuffle Algorithm**
+-  Questions are shuffled using **Fisher-Yates Shuffle Algorithm**

 ### 👨‍💼 Admin
-- ➕ Add new quizzes and questions
+-  Add new quizzes and questions
-- ✏️ Edit or delete existing content
+-  Edit or delete existing content
-- 🎛️ Toggle Fisher-Yates shuffle option during quiz creation
+-  Toggle Fisher-Yates shuffle option during quiz creation

 ### 🖼 UI/UX
-- 🌙 Dark and Light mode theme
+-  Dark and Light mode theme
-- 💥 Custom splash screen
+-  Custom splash screen
-- 📱 Rounded app icon with adaptive Android support
+-  Rounded app icon with adaptive Android support

 ---

-## 🧠 Fisher-Yates Shuffle in QuizLatte
+## Fisher-Yates Shuffle in QuizLatte

 QuizLatte uses the **Fisher-Yates Shuffle Algorithm** to randomize the order of questions each time a quiz starts.
 This prevents predictability and ensures a fair experience.